Mruga/Automatic-Invoice-Parsing-Algorithm/README.md

-# Automatic Invoice Parser Algorithm
+# Algorithm for Automatic Invoice Parser